Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Best Things to do in Lihue

 Planning a trip to Kauai and want to check out Lihue activities?
 You’re in luck!
-Here are some of our favorite things to do in Lihue Kauai!
+Here are some of my favorite things to do in Lihue, Kauai!

 1. Relax at Kalapaki Beach

 Out of all the beaches in Lihue, Kalapaki is by far my favorite.
-This beach is a popular spot for sports like swimming, body surfing, and surfing because the waves are usually gentle enough to enjoy with your kids.
+This beach is a popular spot for sports like swimming, body surfing, and surfing.
+And the waves are usually gentle enough to enjoy with your kids.

-The clear water will rejuvenate you, so we highly recommend that you visit this place once during your stay at Lihue!
+The clear water will rejuvenate you, so I highly recommend that you visit at least once during your stay at Lihue!
 Plus, you can grab food at Duke’s Barefoot Bar, which is just steps from the beach.

 2. Take a Na Pali Coast Helicopter Tour